Ericonaldo/ILSwiss/README.md

 # ILSwiss
 [News!]
+We have implemented CURL and RAD in torch for potential imgae-based researches, see yaml file in `exp_specs`.

+[News!]
 We now support experiments logging using [wandb](https://wandb.ai).

 [News!]
-We have implemented MBPO in torch which achieves similar results to the original implementation.
+We have implemented MBPO in torch which achieves similar results to the original implementation, see yaml file in `exp_specs`.

 ILSwiss is an Easy-to-run Imitation Learning (IL, or Learning from Demonstration, LfD) framework (template) in PyTorch based on existing code base.